nojacobson/SpotifyAppIdea/README.md

 - Stream Data consistenty to let people know what they're friends are listening to
 - Get data of each day to analyze
 - Notify friends when a new song is added to a collabrotive playlist
+- suggest concerts that might interest people based on music interest
+  - suggest concerts for groups of friends

 # Possible Names